Perry and North Texas host UTSA - WTOP News

 San Antonio; Thursday, 8 p.m.
 EST

-BOTTOM LINE: North Texas faces the UTSA Roadrunners after Tylor Perry scored 23 points in North Texas’ 62-44 win over the UMass Minutemen.
+BOTTOM LINE: North Texas visits the UTSA Roadrunners after Tylor Perry scored 23 points in North Texas’ 62-44 victory against the UMass Minutemen.

-The Roadrunners have gone 6-2 in home games.
-UTSA averages 13.5 turnovers per game and is 1- when it has fewer turnovers than its opponents.
+The Roadrunners are 6-2 on their home court.
+UTSA is ninth in C-USA scoring 70.4 points while shooting 41.2% from the field.

-The Mean Green are 1-1 on the road.
-North Texas is second in C-USA with 12.0 offensive rebounds per game led by Abou Ousmane averaging 3.6.
+The Mean Green are 1-1 in road games.
+North Texas scores 60.7 points and has outscored opponents by 9.1 points per game.

 The Roadrunners and Mean Green meet Thursday for the first time in conference play this season.

 TOP PERFORMERS: Japhet Medor is averaging 12.4 points, 3.9 assists and 1.5 steals for the Roadrunners.
-John Buggs III is averaging 2.3 made 3-pointers over the last 10 games for UTSA.
+Jacob Germany is averaging 11.7 points and 7.4 rebounds over the past 10 games for UTSA.

-Perry is averaging 17.7 points and 1.8 steals for the Mean Green.
-Kai Huntsberry is averaging 1.2 made 3-pointers over the last 10 games for North Texas.
+Kai Huntsberry is averaging 12.6 points for the Mean Green.
+Perry is averaging 15.9 points over the last 10 games for North Texas.

 LAST 10 GAMES: Roadrunners: 5-5, averaging 70.0 points, 31.8 rebounds, 11.8 assists, 3.9 steals and 2.8 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 73.4 points per game.